SwatiSavarna/mini-tag-inspector/README.md

 ## Why this works

-Browsers automatically send a bunch of headers with every request — even for something as simple as an image.
+Browsers automatically send a bunch of headers with every request,even for something as simple as an image.

-So even without JavaScript or cookies, you can still get useful (and sometimes sensitive) information.
+So even without JavaScript or cookies, we can still get useful (and sometimes sensitive) information.

 ---